-Artificial intelligence (AI) automates and optimises processes and can solve problems that were previously insolvable – for instance, due to low processing capacity.
-It is already in operation and is closely interlinked with the concept of Industry 4.0.
-What else should you know about the use of AI in logistics?
+Artificial intelligence (AI) automates, optimises and can even independently solve problems that were previously unsolvable - for example due to insufficient computing power.
+AI already works and is closely linked to the concept of Industry 4.0.
+We at HHLA also use AI in several projects.

 The definition of artificial intelligence – AI for short – is disputed.
 The ability to solve problems independently is often cited as a key feature of intelligence.
 Another characteristic is that in the course of a learning process, the solutions to a problem are constantly reviewed and improved.
 This is why computer programmes that work with the concepts of deep or reinforcement learning, for example, are called AI programmes or algorithms.
 Some scientists do not consider machine learning (ML) to be an intelligent process, while others regard ML as a subcategory of AI.

 The global economic expectations for artificial intelligence are enormous (source: statista).

 A classic example of ML are the various image recognition programmes that detect and categorise patterns.
 Other kinds of software analyse repetitive tasks and are then able to perform, adjust and optimise these tasks by themselves.
 At best, Artificial Intelligence is based on its “live template” – in other words, the neural networks that connect to each other in the human brain.
 Computers connect information in a similar way, for as long as it takes to recognise a pattern from individual strokes.

 Agents, as they are called, try out different ways to achieve a defined goal.
 If there are errors, the process starts over, as “punishment”.
 If the ideal result is achieved, this serves as “praise” for the system.
 It saves the way it has discovered and has thus learned for the future.
 The better way with the better result is also pursued going forward.
 This is known as reinforcement learning.